Covfefe (horse): Background

 Covfefe is a bay filly with a large white blaze who was bred in Kentucky by Alexander-Groves Thoroughbreds.
 Her sire is Into Mischief, who won the Los Alamitos Futurity then developed into an outstanding sire, known primarily for his sprinters like Goldencents and Practical Joke.
 Covfefe was Into Mischief's top earner in 2019 when he earned the title of leading sire in North America.
 Covfefe is out of Antics by Unbridled.
 Antics is from a distinguished female family that traces to Courtly Dee, the 1983 Kentucky Broodmare of the Year.
 The family has produced multiple stakes winners including Arch, Althea, Acoma and Japanese champion Yamamin Paradise.

 Covfefe was sold as a yearling at the 2017 Keeneland September Sale for $250,000 to Alex Solis and Jason Litt acting as agents for LNJ Foxwoods.
 The stable is owned by Larry, Nanci and Jaime Roth, and is run by Jaime Roth.
 Covfefe was trained by Brad Cox, who also trained the champion three-year-old filly of 2018, Monomoy Girl.
-In a play on the names of her sire and dam, Covfefe is named after a viral tweet from 2017 by former President of the United States Donald Trump.
+In a play on the names of her sire and dam, Covfefe is named after a viral tweet from 2017 by President of the United States Donald Trump.